Malaysia cancels visa waiver arrangement with N. Korea: report

 This marks Malaysia's first tangible action taken against Pyongyang following the assassination of Kim Jong-nam at Kuala Lumpur International Airport on Feb.
 13.

-Kim was killed within 20 minutes of two Asian women allegedly smearing his face with VX nerve agent, a banned chemical weapon.
+Kim died within 20 minutes of two Asian women allegedly smearing his face with VX nerve agent, a banned chemical weapon.

 The suspects claimed they had been deceived into thinking they were part of a prank show.
 Both were formally charged with murder on Wednesday.